 This world has explainable reasons for how beautiful things happen.
 It's funny really knowing such big parts of our lives are quite simple in reality, but taken for granted everyday.
 Now we have you pondering about the "big things" you have and if they're taken for granted your house, your car, your pets, maybe even your husband or wife, All of these things gave you such unmatched joy the first time they became part of your life.
 Your expensive, valuable, shag rugs are just as incredible, whether you knew it or not, because of the materials they contain and how they were made.
 Still wondering where we're going with this?

 Secret #2: Practice Preventative Maintenance

-Secret #3: A Vacuuming Technique You Never Knew
+Secret #3: A Unique Vacuuming Technique

-As mentioned in secret #2, the wool fibers in area rugs lay angled in the direction they were hand woven.
-Vacuuming your wool rugs and shag rugs can be just as devastating to the natural pattern of the wool as leaving heavy objects on top of them.
+As mentioned in secret #2, the wool fibers in area rugs lay angled in the direction they were handwoven.
+Vacuuming your all shag rugs can be just as devastating to the natural pattern of the wool as leaving heavy objects on top of them.
 However, vacuuming a rug is one of the oldest tricks in the book when it comes to keeping it clean.

 As we mentioned in previous blogs, you should vacuum your rug no more than twice a month to keep it looking new.
 Just make sure your vacuum does not have a beater bar or you turn it off.
 When it comes to vacuuming, make sure you are vacuuming from side to side —NOT end to end.
 This prevents the vacuum from grabbing the rug’s fringe and helps keep it intact.
 You also want to make sure you take your rug outside once a year and vacuum the back to grab the embedded dirt you may have missed.

 Pro tip: If you hit a corner of your rug and dust flies - it needs to be washed!

-If you are still skeptical about vacuuming your precious wool rugs, fear not!
+If you are still skeptical about vacuuming your precious rugs, fear not!
 You can protect your rug even more from vacuums by placing nylon over the attachment.
-You want to make sure you are still sweeping side to side, but the added layer of nylon will give you a little more confidence when handling your wool rugs.
+You want to make sure you are still sweeping side to side, but the added layer of nylon will give you a little more confidence when handling your rugs.
 As the piece of nylon accumulates dirt, simply change it out.
 Who knew?!
 This can also help you find lost earrings, bobby pins, and other odds and ends that may have disappeared into your shaggy area rug's pile!

 Secret #6: The Dreaded Chewing Gum Disasters